Hyundai Kona: Japan

 The Kona EV was launched in Japan in November 2023 in three trims: Casual, Voyage, and Lounge, with the N-Line model introduced later.

 Philippines

-The second-generation Kona was launched in the Philippines on 20 June 2025, it is available in two trim levels: GLS and Premium, powered by the 1.6-litre Hybrid petrol powertrain.
+The second-generation Kona was launched in the Philippines on 20 June 2025, it is available in two trim levels: GLS and Premium, powered by the 1.6-litre Hybrid petrol.

 Singapore

-The second-generation Kona was launched in Singapore on 8 August 2023, in a sole variant powered by a 1.6-litre Hybrid petrol.
+The second-generation Kona was first launched in Singapore on 8 August 2023, in a sole variant powered by a 1.6-litre Hybrid petrol.
+The electric version of the Kona was launched in March 2024, with three different variants, the Standard Range, Standard Range Sunroof and Long Range Sunroof.

+Brazil

+The second-generation Kona was launched in Brazil on 23 May 2025, it is available in two trim levels: Ultimate and Signature, powered by the 1.6-litre Hybrid petrol.

 Europe

 The second-generation Kona made its European debut in April 2023.
 Five powertrain options are available: 1.0-litre T-GDi turbocharged petrol with a 48 volt mild hybrid system, 1.6-litre T-GDi turbocharged petrol, 1.6-litre Hybrid petrol and an Electric version with two battery options.
 The all-wheel drive option is available for the 1.6-litre T-GDi petrol engine.
 For the European market, the Kona Electric is assembled in Hyundai Motor Manufacturing Czech plant in Nošovice, Czech Republic, and the other non-electric Kona variants are imported from South Korea.